NordLayer

-NordLayer, formerly known as NordVPN Teams, is a network access security service with applications for Microsoft Windows, macOS, Linux, Android and iOS.
-The software is marketed as a privacy and security tool running on zero trust architecture providing protection on hybrid and multi-cloud cloud environments.
+NordLayer, formerly known as NordVPN Teams, is a network access security service with applications for Microsoft Windows, macOS, Linux, Android and iOS and Browser extension.
+The software is marketed as a privacy and security tool that enables the implementation of Zero Trust Network Access (ZTNA), Secure Web Gateway (SWG), and Firewall-as-a-Service (FWaaS) in hybrid and multi-cloud cloud environments.

-It is developed by Nord Security (Nordsec Ltd), a company that creates cybersecurity software and was initially supported by the Lithuanian startup accelerator and business incubator Tesonet.
+It is developed by Nord Security (Nordsec Ltd), a company that creates cybersecurity software, and was initially supported by the Lithuanian startup accelerator and business incubator Tesonet.

 History

 NordLayer was founded in 2019 as NordVPN Teams as a subsidiary of NordSecurity, a technology company that develops and provides virtual private network (VPN) services, such as NordVPN and SurfShark.

-NordLayer is based on NordVPN, a VPN service provider for private customers, which was established in 2012.

 In October 2020, NordVPN Team relocated to the United States as part of a larger effort to expand its operations and better serve its enterprise clients.
 Nevertheless, Nordlayer committed to maintaining its Panamanian corporate structure, allowing it to remain outside the jurisdiction of the Fourteen Eyes intelligence sharing pact, which includes the United States, the United Kingdom, Australia, Canada, and other countries.

-In September 2021, the NordVPN Teams was renamed to NordLayer.
-The rebranding was part of their transition towards secure access service edge (SASE) framework.
+In September 2021, the NordVPN Teams was rebranded to NordLayer.
+The transition marked the introduction of advanced network access control capabilities, positioning NordLayer as part of the broader secure access service edge (SASE) framework.

 Products

-NordLayer is based on a cloud-based cybersecurity architecture, secure access service edge (SASE), which enables cloud-based platform for remote access to corporate networks.
+NordLayer is based on a cloud-based cybersecurity product that enables organizations to implement secure service edge (SSE) best practices, combining advanced internet access security, network access control, and network connectors into one cohesive solution.

-Nordlayer offers a Single Sign-On (SSO) login option to its users, allowing users to log into multiple applications using a single set of login credentials.
-SSO logins are currently supported through various providers, including Google SSO, Azure AD, Okta, and OneLogin.
-NordLayer supports various second-factor confirmation methods, including SMS authentication, Time-based One-Time Password (TOTP) authentication, and biometric authentication.

-NordLayer operates on the principle of Zero Trust Network Access (ZTNA), which is based under the framework of "never trust, always verify".
-This systems secure model uses continuous authentication and identity verification to grant access to network resources.
-NordLayer employs the Advanced Encryption Standard (AES) with 256-bit keys and the ChaCha20 stream cipher.

-It includes features such as two-factor (2FA), kill switch, IP whitelisting, DDoS protection and hardware firewall monitoring to detect botnet attacks.

-NordLayer's Cloud Firewall provides features such as application control, bandwidth management, and logging capabilities.

 The NordLayer platform enables IT administrators to add, remove, or transfer user accounts, dedicated servers, or custom gateways — with static or dedicated IP addresses — for specific teams to remotely access a company's LAN.
 In addition, network administrators have the ability to monitor user activity and obtain information about the connection.
 This includes checking whether the devices being used comply with predefined security rules.